"Music is a more potent instrument than any other for education because rhythm and harmony find their way into the inward places of the soul" Plato

 At Sunnyfields, we value music highly and we ensure that children have every opportunity to showcase their talents.

-In 2020, our Year 6 children were thrilled to be invited to perform at the Royal Albert Hall with English Pocket Opera.
+Periodically our children are thrilled to be invited to perform at the Royal Albert Hall with English Pocket Opera.

 Every year we host the Infant Music Festival and annually participate in the Junior Music Festival at the Arts Depot.